SaraRahim/DDM-Assignment1/InspiredFoodPlatform/Readme.md

 ## Running the Application and Integration Tests

-When running `docker-compose up --build`, the system performs an end-to-end integration test through the `client.py` script.
+When running `docker compose up --build`, the system performs an end-to-end integration test through the `client.py` script.
 This test simulates a complete food ordering workflow:

 1. **API Gateway Availability**: Checks if the API Gateway is working
 2. **Restaurant Discovery**: Retrieves restaurant details and menu information